Key Breed Facts

 French Bulldogs are known to be the clowns of the dog world, but they are quite intelligent with a mischievous and playful streak in them.
 They may become a little possessive and protective of owners and will occasionally need a gentle reminder about who is the alpha dog in a household.
 They are generally very good around children, although it is best to always supervise any encounters kids have with Frenchies, much the same as with any other breed of dog.

-There is a lot of speculation on the actual origin of the French Bulldog, but it is likely that the breed originated from the miniature or toy Bulldog (a cross of English Bulldogs and Terrier type dogs) which were brought to France by Nottingham lace workers during the industrial revolution that took place in England during the eighteen hundreds.
+There is a lot of speculation on the actual origin of the French Bulldog, but it is likely that the breed originated from the miniature or toy Bulldog (a cross of English Bulldogs and Terrier type dogs) which were brought to France by Nottingham lace workers during the industrial revolution that took place in England during the 1800’s.
 Other people believe the French Bulldog is descended from the Chincha Bulldog, a breed native to ancient Peru and which no longer exists today.

 Height at the withers: Males 30 cm, Females 30 cm